AdelolaBadejo/LITA-Class-Project-on-Customer-Data-Analysis-Documentation/README.md

 ### Project Overview
 ---
-This project on customer data involves analyzing customer data for a subscription service to identify segments and trends. i am tasked to understand customer behavior, track subscription types, and identify key trends in cancelletions and renewals. the goal is to produce a Power BI dashboard that presnts my analysis.
+This project on customer data involves analyzing customer data for a subscription service to identify segments and trends.
+I am tasked to understand customer behavior, track subscription types and identify key trends in cancelletions and renewals. the goal is to produce a Power BI dashboard that presnts my analysis.

 ### Data Sources
 ---
-- Excel File on Customer Data
-- CVS File on Customer Data

 ### Tools Used
 ---